Why selling a business in California is different

 • And so much more.

 We’ve written elsewhere on this website in detail about how the escrow process works in California.
-There are different services that are a part of this process, and the best practice is to have a Certified Business Broker who has experience with escrow in California coordinate this process and advise you on your best steps.
+There are various services involved in this process, and the best practice is to have a certified business broker with experience in California escrow coordinate this process and advise you on the best steps to take.

 Legal Differences when Selling a Business in California